Abhinawap/brain-tumor-detection-ml/README.md

 ## 📊 Project Notebooks

-All notebooks are available on Kaggle with complete outputs, visualizations, and interactive code.
+This repository currently includes two segmentation notebooks—one deep learning (U‑Net) and one traditional thresholding approach.
+The additional notebooks for U‑Net mask prediction and classification (both U‑Net and thresholding) are available on Kaggle.

 ### Segmentation Pipeline